Sociology and Anthropology Class

 Why Sociology and Anthropology at Stetson University?

-Stetson's Sociology major provides an excellent foundation for those interested in graduate school in sociology or other social science disciplines, as well as for interdisciplinary fields such as Gender Studies, Africana Studies or Media Studies, and areas such as Latin American and Latino Studies or Asian Atudies.
-The Anthropology minor prepares you for master's degree programs in anthropology, archaeology and forensic science.
-In addition, Sociology majors take the core sequence of research methodology courses (sociological theories, social research methods, statistics and data analysis, senior project, etc.) together as a cohort — developing close and supportive peer relationships.
+Stetson's Sociology major offers a strong foundation if you're considering graduate school in sociology or related social science disciplines.
+It also prepares you for interdisciplinary fields like Gender Studies, Africana Studies, or Media Studies and specialized areas such as Latin American and Latino Studies or Asian Studies.
+The Anthropology minor, on the other hand, sets you up for master's programs in anthropology, archaeology and forensic science.
+As a Sociology major, you'll study core research methodology courses—sociological theories, social research methods, statistics, data analysis and senior projects—alongside peers, fostering supportive relationships within your cohort.

 Learn more about the Department of Sociology and Anthropology